Theory of Operation

 If TX is not enabled, written DATA into FIFO will be stacked up and sent out when TX is enabled.

-When the FIFO becomes empty as part of transmission, a TX FIFO empty interrupt will be raised.
+When the FIFO becomes empty as part of transmission, a TX FIFO done interrupt will be raised when the final byte has finished transmitting.
 This is separate from the TX FIFO water mark interrupt.

 Reception